A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Introduction

 The main \cbGRB emission phase is often accompanied by additional light curve components.
 For example, in \lbGRB 211211A, the variable hard burst that lasted $ \sim 10\,\s $ was preceded by an oscillating precursor flare \citep{Xiao2022}, and followed by a smoother and softer $\gamma$/X-ray emission for $ \sim 100\,\s $ \citep{Gompertz2023}, referred to as the "extended emission" \citep[EE;][]{Norris2006,Perley2009}.
-The prolonged EE, which is more commonly seen in association with \lbGRBs \citep{Norris2011,Kaneko2015}, accompanies the main signal in $ \sim 25\% - 75\% $ of \cbGRBs \citep[][]{Norris2008,Norris2010,Kisaka2017}.
-It is generally characterized by two components: an initial roughly flat ``hump'' \citep{Mangano2007,Perley2009}, followed by a power-law decay $ \sim t^{-2} $ \citep[][]{Giblin2002,Kaneko2015,Lien2016}.
+The prolonged EE, which accompanies the main signal in $ \sim 25\% - 75\% $ of \cbGRBs \citep[][]{Norris2008,Norris2010,Kisaka2017}, is generally characterized by two components: an initial roughly flat ``hump'' \citep{Mangano2007,Perley2009}, followed by a power-law decay $ \sim t^{-2} $ \citep[][]{Giblin2002,Kaneko2015,Lien2016}.
 Any \cbGRB model linked to the underlying physics of binary mergers must therefore explain the entire emission signal, including precursor flares and EE phases.

 One of the main uncertainties in \cbGRB models is the origin of the relativistic jets.
 They can be generated either through electromagnetic processes from a rotating BH \citep[][hereafter BZ]{Blandford1977} or a magnetized NS \citep[e.g.,][]{Goldreich1969,Usov1992,Duncan1992,Thompson1994,Metzger2011}, or hydrodynamically by the pair plasma produced by annihilation of neutrinos emitted from the accretion disk along the polar accretion funnel \citep[e.g.][]{Eichler1989,Paczynski1990,Woosley1993,MacFadyen1999}.
 Despite significant progress following the multi-messenger and multi-wavelength event of GW170817 \citep[see][for reviews]{Nakar2020,Margutti2021}, and numerous advanced first-principles simulations of BNS and BH--NS mergers \citep[e.g.][]{Rosswog2003,Shibata2006c,Rezzolla2011,Etienne2012,Hotokezaka2013b,Nagakura2014,Kiuchi2015,Kiuchi2015b,Paschalidis2015,Kawamura2016,Ruiz2016,Ruiz2018,Ruiz2020,Ciolfi2017,Ciolfi2019,Ciolfi2020,Mosta2020,Hayashi2022,Hayashi2023,Sun2022,AguileraMiret2023,Combi2023,Kiuchi2023,Gottlieb2023b}, the connection between the central engine and the aforementioned observed characteristics remains poorly understood.